Pataleeb/LASSO-and-Ridge/README.md

 First we use lasso to recover the image and select optimal lambda using 10-fold cross-validation (CV).

 Next, we use ridge regression to recover the image with same CV.
+(The data is in cs.mat file)